-Welcome from the Associate Dean for Diversity and International Programs
+Welcome from the Associate Dean for Diversity and International Initiatives and Conference Chair:

-The fourteenth annual Globalization, Diversity, and Education Conference promises to be an engaging venue for scholars, teachers, and community activists to gather and discuss core issues of justice in education.
+Fifteen years ago, the Globalization, Diversity, and Education Conference began as a way to bring communities together to discuss the complexities and meanings of Globalization and Diversity, and collaborate for greater justice.
 This conference, which is organized and led by the Cultural Studies and Social Thought in Education program in the College of Education, is part of a legacy devoted to critical scholar-activism and the land-grant mission of Washington State University.

 Under this year’s conference theme, Healing the Mind/Body/Soul: Community, Activism, and Justice in Education, we continue to discuss the complexities of globalization, diversity, and inequality, but we also recognize the need to highlight practices in education that are healing, that restore connections within ourselves, amongst one another, and with nature.
 Healing from the wounds systems of oppression promulgate on our communities and students is critical for justice workers.
 We hope that this conference space will be one that helps us share stories, learn new research, strategies, and practices that can promote the holistic well-being of ourselves and our communities.